 No matter where in the country you reside, encountering a hot and humid day is uncomfortable.
 Being able to retreat to an air conditioned home in order to relax and take a breath of fresh, dehumidified air is certainly a major plus point of having AC.

 Being energy efficient is accomplished by determining which system meets your cooling needs while using the lowest amount of energy possible.
 For example, if you spend most of the day out of the home and only need air conditioning at night while sleeping, a window unit may be the most energy efficient option.
-Depending on the room size and recommended British Thermal Units (BTUs), a window AC unit costs approximately $60 to $700.
-If however; you want to cool your entire home, a central (if you have ducts) or a mini-split (if there are no ducts available) air conditioning system would be the best choice.
+Depending on the room size and recommended British Thermal Units (BTUs), a window AC unit costs approximately $350 to $1,150.
+However, if you want to cool your entire home, a central (if you have ducts) or a mini-split (if there are no ducts available) air conditioning system would be the best choice.
 Whichever system you opt for, be sure to look for an ENERGY STAR certification as that will help you save energy and money each year.

 Residential air conditioning use is not exactly environmentally friendly.
 With so many homes now having AC installed, it results in roughly 100 million tons of carbon dioxide being released into the atmosphere each year.
 These effects can be lessened by using air conditioning only when truly necessary versus out of habit all season long, setting a higher temperature to be cool enough to maintain comfort but not so cold to require layering up indoors, and opting for up to date units that have newer technology and ENERGY STAR ratings.
 A well insulated home will also mean the cool air generated won’t escape as easily, resulting in needing the AC system less.